benmiller314/cdm2022spring/plans/lesson-01.md

 <figcaption>The Zoom menu bar.
 (Chat is under "more" in this case.)</figcaption>
 </figure>

-Note that you also have a list of Participants that'll bring up a list of everyone in the call, either in a new window (if Zoom is fullscreen) or to the right of everyone's faces;  Raise Hand button should be at the bottom left of that new window.
+Note that you also have a list of Participants that'll bring up a list of everyone in the call, should you need it.

 EXT: If you've done all that and you're waiting, pick one item on each list to write more about.
 Why these?